zyndagj/CryoSPARC-on-BCP/README.md

 https://guide.cryosparc.com/processing-data/get-started-with-cryosparc-introductory-tutorial

-The T20S sample data used by this wokflow was already downloaded with `make dataset`, and is mounted to `/test_data` by both the `run` and `benchmark` targets.
+The T20S sample data used by this workflow was already downloaded with `make dataset`, and is mounted to `/test_data` by both the `run` and `benchmark` targets.

 If you don't want to manually run each step in the T20S workflow, CryoSPARC has a convenience workflow